 Mr. Keefe attended Saint Joseph’s University in Philadelphia.
 While at SJU, Mr. Keefe earned the Lyndon Baines Johnson Award for Congressional Internships and worked at the U.S. House of Representatives.
 Mr. Keefe completed his degree in both History and Comparative Theology, then matriculated at Miami University in Ohio where he studied secondary education in social studies.
 Returning to New England, Mr. Keefe taught English, religion, and history at Espiritu Santo School in Fall River and completed his Master’s in Diplomacy at Norwich University in Vermont.
 In seven years at LaSalle Academy in Providence, Mr. Keefe taught scripture, world religions, history, psychology as well as an introduction to law and politics.
 In addition, Mr. Keefe successfully coached the debate and swim teams to the state and division championships respectfully.
 Mr. Keefe also facilitates summer educational workshops in social justice for Catholic teachers.
 He is a member of the national Regional Formation Board of the Christian Brothers Conference.

-B.A.
-History/Secondary Education, University of Rhode Island
+BS, Education Major/ History Minor, University of Rhode Island

 Mr. Sweeney is a lifelong Rhode Island resident graduating from Bishop Hendricken High School.
 He comes to The Prout School with over 16 years of experience working in Catholic Schools for the Diocese of Providence.
 Mike began his career in education at The Prout School in 1994 teaching in the junior high Social Studies and Religion and later in the high school teaching US History and Western Civilization.